 Lance's approach to wedding photography revolves making an emotional connection with the unique story of each wedding day.
 The editorial and connective approach freeze's in time every detail and moment both large and small.

-An internationally published photographer, Lance's work has been featured in publications such as: Style Me Pretty, 100 Layer Cake, Equally Wed, Ruffled, The Lovely Find, Intimate Weddings, The Southeastern Bride and many more.
+An internationally published photographer, Lance's work has been featured in publications such as: Style Me Pretty, Wedding Sparrow, Magnolia Rouge, Equally Wed, Elizabeth Anne Designs, Grey Likes Weddings, Southern Bride Magazine and many more.

 Lance has also enjoyed the opportunity to teach college courses in photography for the last several years and has been a contributor for some of the world's largest photography blogs and resources.